AI in retail: a vast array of opportunities

 - Dialogue-oriented online retail through the use of smart chatbots and voice-controlled services

-- Email marketing by tailoring relevant content to the respective customer
+- Email marketing by tailoring relevant content to individual customers

 AI is gaining ground in online retail